apiotrowski255/website/content/about.md

 I am currently running on Manjaro Distro but i am considering switching to debian: https://manjarno.snorlax.sh/ Sure debian might be slower with the updates but it is stable as hell.
+The other two options for me would be Arch or Artix (Basically Arch without systemd).

 Things i want to learn (In no particular order):
 - Docker